On Becoming A Selfish Giver

 I think there is.

 This is an area of life where it doesn’t need to be one or the other.
 It’s not black and white.
+It’s both-and.

 We can be selfless in our devotion to caring for others, and selfish in devotion for caring for ourselves.

 When you begin caring for yourself, maybe after years of putting your health on the back burner while caring for others, it may feel weird.
 You may feel guilty or selfish because all those old conditioned thoughts that you should be doing something else will pop up.
-And that’s OK.
+And that’s okay.
 Nothing has gone wrong.

 Your brain will quickly adjust to your new thoughts and allow you to be “selfish” in the way you care for yourself.
 The same way you care for everyone else.